NP-1

 Novel therapy for delay of cataract progression

 Currently, the only treatment for cataracts is surgical removal of the affected lens and replacement with an artificial, intraocular lens (IOL).
-Powerful antioxidants, including N-acetylcarnosine31and NACA32, 13 have been shown to prevent and/or treat cataracts in preclinical models.
+Powerful antioxidants, including N-acetylcarnosine35 and N-acetylcysteine amide (NACA)11, 14 have been shown to prevent and/or treat cataracts in nonclinical models.
 No drugs are approved for the treatment of cataracts, resulting in significant unmet need and global market opportunity.

 NP-3